EvokeNet/evokenet.github.io/docs/evokesettings/pages.md

 - **Page slug:** The url of your page is composite by the page slug;
 - **Show on menu?:** If you choose YES, a link to the page will be created in the primary top navbar;
 - **Page content:** The HTML content of your page.

-### Redirect users to enroled course

-Users who are enroled in only one course are redirected direct to the course after login.

-Default Moodle behavior is to redirect these users to frontpage or my page.
-We removed this step and redirect the users direct to their course, saving up clicks and time, and making the platform more objective for the context of one course in use.